|9-105.300||Approval Requirements for Money Laundering Cases|

 - Prosecutions of Attorneys.
 Criminal Division approval is required for prosecutions of attorneys (under either § 1956 or § 1957) where the financial transaction is one involving attorneys' fees.
 This approval is required regardless of whether the fee was received in a criminal or civil case.
 Such approval shall be given in accordance with the prosecution policies set forth in USAM 9-105.600 et se.

 - Prosecution of a Financial Institution.
-In any criminal case under §§ 1956 or 1957 of Title 18, or § 5322 of Title 31, in which a financial institution, as defined in 18 U.S.C. § 20 and 31 C.F.R. § 103.11, would be named as a defendant, or in which a financial institution would be named as an unindicted co-conspirator or allowed to enter into a Deferred Prosecution Agreement, AFMLS, Criminal Division approval is required before any indictment, complaint, information, or Deferred Prosecution Agreement is filed.
-In cases where the financial institution involved is a "non-bank financial institution," such as a check-cashing service or a casa de cambio, which is a stand-alone business and not a branch of a larger institution, the requirement does not apply.
+No prosecution of a financial institution (as defined in 18 U.S.C. § 20 and 31 C.F.R. § 1010.100) for violations of §§ 1956 or 1957 of Title 18, or § 5322 of Title 31, shall be instituted without the prior express authorization of AFMLS, Criminal Division.
+Further,in any criminal case under §§ 1956 or 1957 of Title 18, or § 5322 of Title 31, in which a financial institution, as defined in 18 U.S.C. § 20 and 31 C.F.R. § 1010.100, would be named as a defendant, or in which a financial institution would be named as an unindicted co-conspirator or allowed to enter into a Deferred Prosecution Agreement or Non-Prosecution Agreement, AFMLS, Criminal Division approval is required before any indictment, complaint, information, or Deferred Prosecution Agreement is filed.
+In cases where the financial institution involved is a "non-bank financial institution," such as a check-cashing service or a casa de cambio, which is a stand-alone business and not a branch of a larger institution, these requirements do not apply.
 However, when such institutions are part of a larger business or a branch of an international institution, Criminal Division approval is required.

 The review and approval function for prosecutions under 18 U.S.C. §§ 1956 and 1957, and 31 U.S.C. § 5322 prosecutions, requiring Criminal Division approval has been centralized within the AFMLS.
-In the case of any prosecution requiring Criminal Division approval under these provisions, a copy of the proposed indictment, complaint, information, or Deferred Prosecution Agreement, and a prosecution memorandum should be sent as soon as possible before the anticipated date of indictment to the Chief of the Asset Forfeiture and Money Laundering Section.
-The preferred method of transmittal is by overnight carrier.
-Attorneys are encouraged to seek guidance from the Asset Forfeiture and Money Laundering Section prior to the time an investigation is undertaken and well before a final indictment, complaint, information, or Deferred Prosecution Agreement, and prosecution memorandum are submitted for review.
+In the case of any prosecution requiring Criminal Division approval under these provisions, a copy of the proposed indictment, complaint, information, or Deferred Prosecution Agreement or Non-Prosecution Agreement, and a prosecution memorandum should be sent as soon as possible before the anticipated date of indictment or settlement to the Chief of the Asset Forfeiture and Money Laundering Section.
+The preferred method of transmittal is by email.
+Attorneys are required to notify the Asset Forfeiture and Money Laundering Section at the time an investigation is undertaken and are encouraged to seek guidance well before a final indictment, complaint, information, Deferred Prosecution Agreement, or Non Prosecution Agreement and prosecution memorandum are submitted for review.

 9-105.320 - Reporting Requirements Pertaining to Financial Institutions